drogue-iot/drogue-device/README.md

 # drogue-device-ng

-Next generation of drogue-device platform
+Next generation of drogue-device based on the [embassy](https://github.com/embassy-rs/embassy) project.